Skip to Content

 Is occupational therapy for you?

 The student should shadow occupational therapists and ask questions about the profession.
 Occupational therapy is a health care profession that focuses on treating injured, ill, or disabled patients.
 They help patients develop, recover, and improve the skills needed for daily living and working.
 It aims to help people live as independently as possible.
-Occupational therapists may work in a variety of setting such as orthopedic clinics, hospitals, schools, home health care facility, nursing homes, etc.
+Occupational therapists may work in a variety of settings, such as orthopedic clinics, hospitals, schools, home health care facilities, and nursing homes.

 Occupational Therapy Schools